JeromeDane/projecteuler/README.md

 # projecteuler

-This is a personal storage space for my work through projecteuler.com
+This is a personal storage space for my work through projecteuler.com in `clojure`